Health and wellbeing

 The firm behind the design is Baca Architects.
 "The upper part of the house is a lightweight timber construction that rests on a concrete hull," the company explained," crea

-Science and technology
+Business, science and technology

 What data do we use and how?